ejolly/svelteturk/docs/aws-credentials.md

 Once you've saved your credentials you need to make Svelte Turk aware of them.
 You can do this in one of two ways:

 1. Export them to environment variables, by running the following in a terminal.
-You may also want to add these lines to your `.bashrc`, `.zshrc` or equivalent to they are available across all your terminal sessions:
+You may also want to add these lines to your `.bashrc`, `.zshrc` or equivalent so they are available across all your terminal sessions:

 ```
 export AWS_ACCESS_KEY_ID='yourKey'